-The Provincial Historic Places Recognition Program seeks to identify and celebrate historic places for their diverse heritage values, with a goal to tell a more complete story of the people, places and events that have contributed to the development of British Columbia.
-Relationship-building with partners and focus communities has played a vital role in understanding the contributions of these communities to the evolution of British Columbia.
-Program results speak to the importance of acknowledging multiple narratives, the sharing of stories and expanding perceptions of our history.
+The Provincial Historic Places Recognition Program seeks to identify and acknowledge historic places for their diverse heritage values, with a goal to tell a more complete story of the people, places and events that have contributed to the development of British Columbia.
+This, in turn, broadens our awareness of the richness of the province and strengthens our connection with provincial identity.
+The program provides a formal mechanism through which the more complete narrative of the provincial story can emerge.

-This project is a partnership between the Ministry of Forests, Lands and Natural Resource Operations and Rural Development’s Heritage Branch and the Intergovernmental Relations Secretariat’s Francophone Affairs Program.
+This project was a partnership between the Ministry of Forests, Lands and Natural Resource Operations and Rural Development’s Heritage Branch and the Intergovernmental Relations Secretariat’s Francophone Affairs Program.

 The BC Heritage Branch recognizes the financial support of the Province of British Columbia and the Government of Canada through the Canada-British Columbia Agreement on Official Languages for French-language Services.